 Shaft misalignment causes increases in machine vibration, bearing and coupling failures, and downtime.
 It can also raise power consumption.

 Properly aligned machines using laser shaft alignment better ensure peak performance and extend asset life.
-Modern adaptive alignment single-laser systems, such as laser shaft alignment tools, have the ability to adapt to any situation, asset, or user skill level.
+Modern adaptive alignment single-laser systems, such as a laser shaft alignment tool, have the ability to adapt to any situation, asset, or user skill level.
 Their precision and accuracy make it the best laser alignment tool for most industrial settings.

 1. Single-laser Alignment Tools VS. Dual-laser Alignment Tools